realworldocaml/book/duniverse/dune_/doc/dune-files.rst

 - ``(package <package>)`` specify the package this rule belongs to.
 This rule will be unavailable when installing other packages in release mode.

+- ``(enabled_if <blang expression>)`` specifies the boolean condition that must be true for the rule to be considered.
+The condition is specified using the :ref:`blang`, and the field allows for :ref:`variables` to appear in the expressions.

 Note that contrary to makefiles or other build systems, user rules currently don't support patterns, such as a rule to produce ``%.y`` from ``%.x`` for any given ``%``.
 This might be supported in the future.